 The conditions of the resources at AFRH-W vary widely and primarily depend on current occupancy and/or use of the individual resource.
 Two of the resources at AFRH-W, the Administration Building and the Lincoln Cottage, are in excellent condition because of their use in the historic tourism industry under the stewardship of the National Trust for Historic Preservation.
-Similarly, the resources currently used by AFRH are well maintained and in very good or good condition.
+AFRH put the supplemental funding received for the earthquake disaster recovery to excellent use, rehabilitating the Sherman Building and returning it to excellent condition.
+Other resources currently used by AFRH are well maintained and in very good or good condition.
 Those buildings that are currently unoccupied vary in condition but are typically in fair or poor condition.